 - Open a new Terminal (Mac) or Command Prompt (Windows) window and use the following command to create a unique directory to do your work in:

 - Next, use this command to clone the app repository:

 Cloning the repository pulls all the source code into your local file system.
 But before you start editing, you first create your own branch.
 This is a best practice as defined by GitHub Flow, because it helps ensure your Master branch is a clean and production-ready version of your code.

 - In your command window, create a new branch to do your work in:

 git checkout -b my_branchNow that you’re working in your own branch, it’s easy to submit updates to your team later on.

 - In Salesforce DX, we provide a comprehensive set of capabilities through our command-line interface.
-Take a look at all of the available commands.
-In your command window, type:
+In the command terminal window, see the available commands by running:

 sfdx force --help